 NLG can help call center and medical center providers process these requests and find the most appropriate response to specific requests based on the myriad of possible responses based on country specific regulatory requirements and therapeutic areas.

-Other benefits to highlight are the technology’s dynamic and impartial nature.
+Other benefits to highlight are the dynamic and impartial nature of natural language generation technology.
 In most businesses, relevant data and information can change on an hourly basis.
 These businesses benefit greatly from NLG technology’s real-time data analytics capabilities.
 The narratives update in real-time to changes made in the data, making it a dynamic tool that can keep up with financial markets and other information driven industries.

 NLG technology is by no means the be-all end-all solution for data analytics and narrative generation.
 In order to reap the benefits of NLG technology, there are certain important considerations that need to be kept in mind.